Quinny18/Tinkering-Graphics---Team-3/README.md

 Luke created the base code then optimised and polished the code to a much more presentable fashion.
 Isaac looked for alternative ways for the program to run, before we decided on the final code.

 #5 was done by Joe and Luke.
 Joe made the code and optimised it.
-Luke added a simple user interface.
+Luke added a simple user interface and helped with making the program more efficent.

 Instructions:
 Python Version 3.7 is required - as well as visual studio 2017